henchc/syllabipy/README.md

 # syllabipy
 Collection of syllabification algorithms designed to be universal, aimed at low-resource languages without look-up techniques.

-*Note: SonoriPy has been incorporated into [NLTK](https://github.com/nltk/nltk/blob/develop/nltk/tokenize/sonority_sequencing.py) for Python; LegaliPy and SonoriPy have been incorporated into [Talisman](https://github.com/Yomguithereal/talisman) for JavaScript.
+*Note: SonoriPy & LegaliPy have been incorporated into [NLTK](https://github.com/nltk/nltk/blob/develop/nltk/tokenize/) for Python and [Talisman](https://github.com/Yomguithereal/talisman) for JavaScript.
 This repo will not be updated, we recommend you use one of these two libraries.*

 ## installation